sienar-cms/sienar/docs/devs/api/ISienarPlugin.md

 void SetupMenu(IMenuProvider menuProvider);
 ```

-This method uses a version of the `IMenuProvider` keyed to provide menu itmes.
+This method uses the `IMenuProvider`, which is a container for named menus.
 This method allows your plugin to add items to various named menus of different pages in an app.
-More information is available in the guide at the end of this README, under `Customization > Using configuration providers > IMenuProvider`.
+More information is available in the [menus guide](/devs/guides/plugin-providers/adding-menu-items).

 ### SetupRoutableAssemblies